 To help achieve affordable broadband connectivity for all, the National Housing Conference (NHC) convened a Connectivity Working Group to recommend policy changes.
 The group draws from affordable housing developers, public agencies, policy experts, capital providers, national intermediaries, and more, all committed to the shared mission of closing the digital divide for low-income people.
-The recommendations presented here draw on the expertise of the Connectivity Working Group, the policy briefs from NHC's Center for Housing Policy, and advice from other stakeholders.
-We recognize that achieving broadband connectivity for all will require action by many, including Congress, the President, the Federal Communications Commission (FCC), the Department of Housing and Urban Development (HUD), the Department of Agriculture, Internet service providers, state and local governments, and more.
-To ensure that the affordable housing community does its part, we recommend:
+The recommendations presented in our comments draw on the expertise of the Connectivity Working Group, the policy briefs from NHC's Center for Housing Policy, and advice from other stakeholders.
+We recognize that achieving broadband connectivity for all will require action by many, including Congress, the President, the Federal Communications Commission (FCC), the Department of Housing and Urban Development (HUD), the Department of Agriculture, internet service providers, state and local governments, and more.